Skip to content

 f10=3×10824.310.1723MHzf_{10} = \frac{3 \times 10^8}{2\sqrt{4.3}} \cdot \frac{1}{0.1} \approx 723 \, \text{MHz}

 Enter the board dimensions and dielectric constant into the tool.
 The impedance plot immediately shows the anti-resonance peaks: sharp spikes at 723 MHz, 1.03 GHz, and 1.26 GHz where the cavity looks like a high-impedance LC resonator.
-Between these peaks, the cavity impedance drops — the planes are actually helping.
-But without decoupling capacitors, the impedance exceeds the 25 mΩ target across most of the 10 MHz–300 MHz band.
+Between these peaks, the cavity impedance actually drops — the planes are helping you.
+But without decoupling capacitors, the impedance exceeds the 25 mΩ target across most of the 10 MHz–300 MHz band where your FPGA is pulling current transients.

 Capacitor Selection: Why the Database Matters

 The tool includes a database of common 0402, 0201, and 0105 MLCC capacitors with measured ESR, ESL, and capacitance values.
-This matters because a capacitor's self-resonant frequency (SRF) determines where it provides its minimum impedance:
+This isn't just convenience — it's critical because a capacitor's self-resonant frequency (SRF) determines where it provides its minimum impedance:

 fSRF=12πLESLCf_{SRF} = \frac{1}{2\pi\sqrt{L_{ESL} \cdot C}}